Flag of the United States Marine Corps: Official battle color of the U.S. Marine Corps

 The Color Guard of the U.S. Marine Corps at the Marine Barracks, Washington, D.C. in June 2007.

 The official flag is scarlet with the Corps emblem in gray and gold.
-It was adopted on January 18, 1939, although Marine Corps Order 4 had established scarlet and gold as the official colors of the Corps as early as 1925.
+It was adopted on 18 January 1939, although Marine Corps Order 4 had established scarlet and gold as the official colors of the Corps as early as 1925.
 The indoor/parade version is bordered by a gold fringe while the outdoor version is plain.
 It measures 52 in on the hoist and 62 in on the fly.
 In addition to the multi-colored battle streamers (measuring 3 ft by 2+3/4 in wide) affixed to the top of the staff, the staff itself is covered with sterling silver bands engraved with the names of conflicts in which the Corps has been engaged.
-This practice has been done since November 3, 1939, emulating the U.S. Army's practice of doing the same.
+This practice has been done since 3 November 1939, emulating the U.S. Army's practice of doing the same.

 History

 A U.S. Marine color guard dips the U.S. Marine Corps flag for a playing of "The Star-Spangled Banner" in April 2005.

-The flag of the U.S. Marine Corps in the 1860s, notably during the American Civil War.

-The flag of the U.S. Marine Corps from 1914 to 1939.

-Very little information is available regarding the flags carried by early American marines, although indications are that the Continental Union Flag was carried ashore by the battalion led by Captain Samuel Nicholas on New Providence Island on March 3, 1776.
+Very little information is available regarding the flags carried by early American marines, although indications are that the Continental Union Flag was carried ashore by the battalion led by Captain Samuel Nicholas on New Providence Island on 3 March 1776.
 It is quite possible that the Gadsden flag was also carried on this expedition.

 The standard carried by the Marines during the 1830s and the 1840s consisted of a white field with gold fringe, and bore an elaborate design of an anchor and eagle in the center.
 Prior to the Mexican–American War, this flag bore the legend "To the Shores of Tripoli" across the top.
 Shortly after the war, the legend was revised to read: "From Tripoli to the Halls of the Montezumas."